Václav Havel Airport Prague: Ground transportation

+Road

-Buses of DPP, the Prague Public Transit Co., stop at both terminals 1 and 2 frequently.
+Buses of DPP, the Prague Public Transit Co., serve both terminals 1 and 2 frequently, connecting it to Prague and other surrounding towns.
+Since 2024, a frequent trolleybus line 59 connects both terminals directly to the metro A station Nádraží Veleslavín, from which people can get to the city center.
+The ride to the metro takes around 15 minutes and the metro ride to the center also around 15 minutes.

 A Czech Railways public bus service, AE – AirportExpress, connects Terminal 1 with Praha hlavní nádraží.
-From bus station in front of Terminal 1 there are also regular buses to Kladno, intercity buses of Regiojet run every 30–60 minutes to Karlovy Vary and Cheb.
+From the bus station in front of Terminal 1 there are also regular buses to Kladno, intercity buses of Regiojet run every 30–60 minutes to Karlovy Vary and Cheb.